Ansted, West Virginia: Historical sites and attractions

 Angie and George Imboden's 1830 home, Contentment, has become the Contentment Historical Complex, headquarters for the Fayette County Historical Society.
 It includes a historical museum and restored one-room schoolhouse, furnished as the mid-nineteenth century.

 The mansion of William and Emma Page and their family on the hilltop in Ansted also still stands as evidence of the once-thriving coal business.
 Later occupied by the family of Dr. Gene Vawter, and still in use as a private residence, the Page-Vawter House is listed on the National Register of Historic Places.

 Other historical landmarks include the Halfway House, the former Tyree's Tavern which was headquarters of the Chicago Gray Dragoons during the American Civil War, and the African American Heritage Family-Tree Museum, which helps African-Americans trace their roots.

 The grave of Julia Neale Jackson, mother of Confederate General Thomas Stonewall Jackson, is located in Westlake Cemetery in Ansted.
-The marker was placed more than 35 years after her death by Captain Thomas R. Ranson, one of the soldiers of the Stonewall Brigade, to mark his troops' affection for their fallen leader.
+The marker was placed more than 35 years after her death by Capt.
+Thomas Davis Ranson, one of the soldiers of the Stonewall Brigade, to mark his troops' affection for their fallen leader.

 Ansted has the distinction of having Hawks Nest State Park located within its borders.
 The park at Hawks Nest features a small museum and gift shop, an aerial tram ride to the New River Gorge, and spectacular overlooks including the famous "Lover's Leap".

 U.S. Route 60 threads through the community as part of the Midland Trail, a National Scenic Byway.

 Ansted hosts the Country Roads Festival each September and the Festival of Lights over the Christmas holiday season, a time when the Fayetteville theater produces an annual holiday play.
 Ansted also hosted annual Street Luge PRO-AM in the late 1990s, a competition on the largest hill in the area, Gauley Mountain.
 The course was a mile long with a 90 degree turn at the base of the mountain.
 The Mystery Hole is a attraction where mysterious things are said to happen such as making brooms stand on their bristles year round.

 In the early 2000s the county's largest flagpole and American Flag was built in the town, which added in 2007 a war memorial through donations, that has the name, rank, and period served of some local military veterans.